NautilusTrader

 • ts_last: Last update timestamp.

-• ts_closed: When position was closed.
+• ts_closed: When the position was closed, if closed.

 Associated data